recvfrom/clamav-faq/faq/faq-cvd.md

 ---

-## How do I know if my IP address has been blacklisted?
+## How do I know if my IP address has been blocked?

 Try to download daily.cvd with lynx or wget from the same machine that is running freshclam.
 Future versions of freshclam will provide a better way to deal with this.